 This gives VIG more diversification compared to SCHD.

 VIG and SCHD Differences

-A major difference between VIG and SCHD is that VIG holds more than twice as many stocks.
-SCHD holds roughly 103 stocks making it smaller in size compared to most other ETFs.
+A significant difference between VIG and SCHD is that VIG holds more than twice as many stocks.
+SCHD holds roughly 103 stocks making it smaller compared to most other ETFs.

-By investing in an ETF with more holdings you are helping diversify your portfolio and minimize risk.
+Investing in an ETF with more holdings, you are helping diversify your portfolio and minimize risk.

 Differences between VIG and SCHD:

 - Different Number Of Holdings (267 vs 103)

 - Level Of Diversification

 - Brokerage (VIG is Vanguard, SCHD is Schwab)